markcot/pands-problem-set/README.md

 The 'sum' of numbers between 1 and the entered value of 'i' is outputed

 2019/02/01
-I created the first file 'python sumupto.py' version V1_01 in a folder on my Desktop My first thought was that I needed to have variables for the user to enter save a positive integer and to create a sum.
+I created the first file 'python sumupto.py' version V1_01 in a folder on my Desktop.
+My first thought was that I needed to have variables for the user to enter save a positive integer and to save a sum in.
-I created the variables 'i' and 'sum' and gave them initial state values
+I created the variables 'i' and 'sum' and gave them initial state values.

 I didn't know how to ask python how to request a user to input something so I did a google search and found the website